ensdomains/ensips/README.md

 [Example PR](https://github.com/ensdomains/ensips/pull/4) - [Example Preview](https://template-ensip.ensips.pages.dev/ensip/x)

+- Fork this repository and create a new branch
-- Please PR to `/ensips/x.md` with your proposal for a new ENSIP
+- Create a new file in `/ensips/x.md` with your proposal for a new ENSIP, see [template.md](./template.md)
+- Submit a PR to this repository
+- Review process status will be updated via PR comments
 - PR's will be assigned an ensip number upon merge by a maintainer
-- README.md file is updated by a maintainer accordingly (please do not include in PR)
+- README.md file is updated by a maintainer
+- Profit!

 ### Submission Checklist